TheTyer/Learning-how-to-Program-an-FRC-bot/README.md

-# Programming-a-SIM-Motor
+# Learning how to Program an FRC bot
-My attempt at getting a SIM motor working to get familair with command based programming
+My attempt at programming a FRC robot in driver control and autonomous.